markuszoeller/markuszoeller.github.io/_sources/posts/drafts/prometheus-instrumentation-in-app.rst.txt

 * write a small app with multithreading / pools / stuff to monitor
 * add prometheus instrumentation to your app
 * monitor those instrumented app metrics
-* do weird stuff with the app's api to influence the metrics
+* do weird stuff with the app's API to influence the metrics
   * thread pool bug?
   * async job duration?
   * logged in users?